 That’s because he didn’t lose it.
 He won it.
 But then he was robbed.
 And there still exists no mechanism by which to right such wrongs.

 There is no greater shame in the sport of boxing than this: men and women sacrifice themselves, work and train and develop their skill, perform to the best of their abilities and actually risk their lives in the process.
 And then the rest of us can’t even be bothered to ensure that their contests are properly officiated and fairly judged.
-We should never forget the injustice that occurred to Carl Williams 32 years ago.
-And we should work to figure out a way to finally put an end to what happened to him.
+We should never forget the injustice that occurred to Carl Williams.
+And we should find a way to finally put an end to what happened to him.

 — Michael Carbert